Asana/node-quotana/README.md

 #### Example 4

-One speaker, lines in name, context in description, explicitly dated
+One speaker in name with date, context in description

-**Name:** `bella: "In Russian we have a saying: 'Thank you is too much, but three dollars will do just fine.'"`
+**Name:** `2015-02-12 bella: "In Russian we have a saying: 'Thank you is too much, but three dollars will do just fine.'"`

 **Description:**

-    on whether peer recognition should be monetary 2015-02-12
+    on whether peer recognition should be monetary

 #### Example 5

-Two speakers, lines in name, no context
+Two speakers in name, no context

 **Name:** `Vanessa: "[to stephanie] Do you usually intervene in other people's conversations?"
 Marcos: "I do."`